Chen Linong: 2018–2019: Idol Producer, Nine Percent, and solo debut

-2020-Present: First full length album and movie role
+2020–present: First full length album and film role

-Following the disbandment of Nine Percent on October 6, 2019, Chen released his first full-length album 'Unbelonging (格格不入) on May 29, 2020.
-The album contains 12 songs, two being collaborations with fellow singers, Hailee Steinfeld and Lala Hsu.
+Following the disbandment of Nine Percent on October 6, 2019, Chen released his first full-length album Unbelonging (格格不入) on May 29, 2020.
+The album contains 12 songs, two being collaborations with fellow singers, Hailee Steinfeld, and Lala Hsu.
 Since its release it has been confirmed to have achieved a double diamond certification by QQ Music, with over 500,000 albums sold on the platform.
 An official UMGC press release stated that the album "reached diamond status within one-minute of release", generating more than 4.5 million individual track sales within its first 12 hours on sale.

 On December 4, 2020, Chen acted in Soul Snatcher where he played the lead role of Wang Zijin, alongside Li Xian.
 The movie earned $19,500,000 at the Chinese box office.